 You have to insert the meta refresh redirect on the section where “ <title>Login</title>” is written in the HTML code at the head.
 But you have to replace “example.com” with the actual page or website where you want to redirect your site.

-And that’s how the result might look like:
+And that’s what the result might look like:

 This page has moved.
 Click <a href=”https://www.example.com”>here</a> to go to the new page.